tpbnick/docs/docs/py-lists.md

 #### Inserting Elements into a List

-You can also add a new element at any position in your list by using the `insert()` method.
+You can also add a new element at any position in your list by using the `#!py insert()` method.
 You do this by specifying the index of the new element and the value of the new item:

 ```py linenums="1"
 motorcycles = ['honda', 'yamaha', 'suzuki']